JetsonWorks/defkoi/README.md

 The object detection functionality is leaking memory.
 Memory leaks like this have been widely reported on the developer forum.
 The effects of the leak are mitigated by reducing the max resolution for object detection and running dkrest natively.
+I compiled PyTorch 1.12.1 (Nvidia did not publish it for JetPack 4.6) and the PyTorch native library for DJL 0.23.0 (which are the maximum compatible versions), hoping that one of the memory leak fixes would resolve this issue.

 See also: [JetPack 4 Reaches End of Life](https://forums.developer.nvidia.com/t/jetpack-4-reaches-end-of-life/267563).

+## Limitations
+The "Tap live feed" option is disabled while running in Docker, as is RTSP streaming over UDP.

-# Planned Features
+# Planned Features/Functionality

+* Multithreaded object detection, to take full advantage of the GPU
 * Motion detection, which can conditionally trigger object detection
-* Multithreaded object detection, to take full advantage of the GPU
-* Support for JetPack 4.6.x (max for Jetson Nano)
-    * With custom-built libraries, maxing out the compatibility matrices
-        * PyTorch 1.12.1
-            * upgraded from 1.10.0
-            * not available from NVIDIA until JP 5
-        * DJL 0.23.0
-            * upgraded from 0.16.0
+* Finish the detected object RTSP stream
 * Support for other SBCs
-* Finish the detected object RTSP stream
-* Spatial awareness
 * Support for other inference engines
 * RTSP feeds in browser
+* Integration of other components and frameworks needed for project completion